jmstevers/zignals/README.md

 zignals is a signals library for Zig, with signals, derivations, and effects.

 > [!WARNING]
-> This is a toy project and not mean for production use.
+> This is a toy project and is not meant for production use.

 ## Installation